bb-Ricardo/check_redfish/README.md

   -i, --inventory       return inventory in json format instead of regular plugin output --inventory_id INVENTORY_ID
+                        set an ID which can be used to identify this host in the destination inventory --inventory_name INVENTORY_NAME
-                        set an ID which can be used to identify this host in the destination inventory --inventory_file INVENTORY_FILE
+                        set a name which can be used to identify this host in the destination inventory --inventory_file INVENTORY_FILE
                         set file to write the inventory output to.
 Otherwise stdout will be used.